calaldees/teacherEducation/teacherEducation/gamification.md

 Gamification
 ============

+ #7/6-Behaviour-LearnThat-intrinsic_motivation
+* > 7.6.
+Pupils are *motivated by intrinsic* factors (related to their identity and values) and extrinsic factors (related to reward).
+    * motivated by intrinsic

 * [](https://www.cambridge.org/core/books/cambridge-handbook-of-computing-education-research/pedagogic-approaches/6B64002A4E73841A01F32EB1C17E7DE6)
 * > While numerous studies exist applying gamification and badges as a motivational approach, there is evidence that these forms of extrinsic motivation may be problematic for long-term learning gain and broader learning motivation (Falkner & Falkner, Reference Falkner and Falkner2014)

 * [Gamification and physical education.
 Viability and preliminary views from students and teachers](https://www.tandfonline.com/doi/abs/10.1080/17408989.2020.1743253) Javier Fernandez-Rio 2020

 Fernandez-Rio, J., de las Heras, E., González, T., Trillo, V. and Palomares, J., 2020.
 Gamification and physical education.
 Viability and preliminary views from students and teachers.
 Physical Education and Sport Pedagogy, 25(5), pp.509-524.

+* My thoughts: If gamification is the answer to education - then education is just a conveyor-belt and a factory for workers
+    * Just give them YouTube and a website with structured tasks.
+Your job is done.